ratschlab/secedo/README.md

 This will run the clustering and variant calling on the pileup files available in `PILEUP_DIR` and write the clustering information to `OUT_DIR/clustering`.
 If a reference genome was provided via `--reference_genome`, the VCF files for each cluster will be written to `OUT_DIR/cluster_<cluster_no>.vcf`.

-Take a look at [breast_cancer/variant_call.sh](https://github.com/ratschlab/silver/blob/main/experiments/breast_cancer/variant_call.sh) for inspiration on how to use `SVC`.
+Take a look at [breast_cancer/variant_call.sh](https://github.com/ratschlab/silver/blob/main/experiments/breast_cancer/variant_call.sh) for inspiration on how to use `SILVER`.